plausible/wordpress/readme.txt

 == Description ==

-Plausible Analytics is an easy-to-use, open source, lightweight and privacy-friendly web analytics alternative to Google Analytics.
+Plausible Analytics is a simple, lightweight and privacy-friendly WordPress analytics plugin and a Google Analytics alternative for WordPress.

-Understand your traffic, content, and conversions without slowing down your WordPress site and without the complexity of traditional analytics tools.
+Understand your website stats, traffic, content and conversions with a clean analytics dashboard that doesn’t slow down your WordPress site or require complex setup.

 No cookies.
 No consent banners.
 No clutter.
 Fully compliant with GDPR, CCPA and PECR.
-Made and hosted in the EU, powered by European-owned cloud infrastructure 🇪🇺.

 [Live Demo](https://plausible.io/plausible.io).